 CENTER OF NEW ENGLAND

-Cherie became supervisor of the rehabilitation center in 2018.
+Cherie is the manager of the rehabilitation center.
 She graduated from Mount Ida College in 2010 with her degree in veterinary technology.
 Cherie previously worked at VCA South Shore,Weymouth in the emergency department.
 She interned at Sterling Impression in 2009 where she found her passion for animal physical rehabilitation.
 Cherie became a Certified Canine Rehabilitation Practitioner in 2011.
 She has a special interest in sports, and regenerative medicine such as PRP therapy, and stem cells.
 She also enjoys working with canine athletes for the Fitness and Fun program.
 Much of her career is also dedicated to teaching students.
 Cherie has two cats named Clover and Wrelic.

 Cherie Parisi Manager, CVT, CCRP